goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This paper introduces "speculative decoding," a technique to accelerate inference from large autoregressive Transformer models without changing their architecture, training procedure, or output distribution.

-The key insight is that language modeling often contains easier subtasks that can be approximated by smaller, more efficient models.
+The key insight is that Language Modeling often contains easier subtasks that can be approximated by smaller, more efficient models.
 The authors use these smaller models to "speculate" on the next few tokens that the larger model would generate, and then run the larger model in parallel to verify these speculations.

 When the smaller model's predictions match what the larger model would have produced, they accept multiple tokens at once, significantly reducing the number of sequential calls to the large model.
 The authors introduce a novel sampling method called "speculative sampling" that preserves the exact output distribution of the original model.